Get all your news in one place.

 Fable is set to be an open-world action RPG that will put us in the role of one of the first heroes in a generation.
 Just like games past, we'll start out as a child in the "sleepy village" of Briar Hill.
 Our heroic powers then manifest during a moment of danger, but disaster strikes shortly after when a mysterious stranger turns everyone in the village to stone.
 This event sets you on a path out into the wider world on an adventure that "will shape Albion forever".
 Oooh.

-With over 1000 NPCs across various settlements, your reputation will be based on what the NPCs know and see you've done, and since every NPC is said to be uniquely different — with their own personalities, traits, and likes – how they react to you, how you choose to behave, or the actions you take will depend on their own worldviews.
+With over 1000 NPCs across various settlements, your reputation will be based on what the NPCs know and see you've done, and since every NPC is said to be uniquely different — with their own personalities, traits, and likes – how they react to how you choose to behave, or the actions you take, will depend on their own worldviews.

 Excitingly, Fable will also see the return of jobs like blacksmithing that you can do to earn money.
-And for those who loved being a property mogul, you'll be able to know that you can once again purchase houses and businesses to build your own property empire.
+And for those who loved being a property mogul, you'll be happy to know that you can once again purchase houses and businesses to build your own property empire.
 Plus, you can also run those businesses, with the option to hire NPCs you meet.

 Our choices are said to have various ripple effects throughout the world, with one example being how we decide to handle a gardener who drinks a potion that turns them into a giant (played by Richard Ayoade).
 Should you kill him, for example, his body will be strewn across the landscape in a part of the world for the rest of the game.